-The school uses, in conjunction with the PSHE and Citizenship curriculum, SEAL materials to develop social, emotional and behavioural skills.
+The school uses, in conjunction with the PSHE and Citizenship curriculum, SEAL and other materials to develop social, emotional and behavioural skills.
 These materials help the children to understand and manage their feelings, which promote good behaviour and effective learning.
-SEAL focuses on the five social and emotional aspects of learning: self-awareness, managing feelings, motivation, empathy and social skills.
-The key SEAL objectives (emotional barometer calming down and problem solving) are promoted and used throughout the school day.

-There is are quiet reflection areas for children to go to independently to think about their behaviour and whether it reflects the Christian ethos of the school.
+There are quiet reflection areas for children to go to independently to think about their behaviour and whether it reflects the Christian ethos of the school.

-4.3 Guidance for Staff:
+3.3 Protocols for Staff:

 Staff are trained using Step On, restorative approaches to de-escalate.
 Further guidance is available in the supplied training materials & in the appendices.
-Below is a list of general guidance for good classroom practice.
+Below is a list of general agreed practice for good classroom management.

-- Know your children. - Praise is the first line of action to address and support positive behaviour choices - Be consistent so that there is no feeling of unfairness. - Discuss problems with colleagues, senior teachers, Headteacher and parents sooner rather than later. - Ensure that children understand what is expected. - Ensure the class rules are clearly displayed in the rooms where you teach - Be mindful of pupils with SEND needs, and those with Behaviour Transformation Plans and ensure that you liaise with the school's SENCO and the child's class teacher so that you know the appropriate personalised strategies to follow for an identified pupil
+- Know your children. - Although reasonable adjustments must be made for pupils with SEND, and support provided, sanctions and praise must be applied with consistency for all pupils. - Discuss problems with colleagues, senior teachers, Headteacher and parents sooner rather than later. - Ensure that children understand what is expected. - Ensure the class rules, rights and values posters are clearly displayed in the rooms where you teach and explicitly refer to them whenever the need arises. - Be mindful of pupils with SEND needs, and those with Behaviour Transformation Plans and ensure that you liaise with the school's SENCO and the child's class teacher so that you know the appropriate personalised strategies to follow for an identified pupil.

-For further guidance see Behaviour Management Strategies & associated resources in the Appendices.
+For further guidance see below & associated resources in the Appendices.